lee-112/WeatherApp/README.md

 ## Credits

-Weather App was created by Lee.
-The app uses the [OpenWeather API](https://openweathermap.org/api) to retrieve weather data.
-The weather icons used in the app are from [Flaticon](https://www.flaticon.com/).
+Weather App was developed by [Lee-112](https://github.com/lee-112), with contributions from [Hachamge](https://github.com/hachamge).

+The following resources were used in the development of this app:

+- Bootstrap 5
+- jQuery
+- WeatherAPI